jnduli/blog_jnduli.co.ke/content/drafts/developer_experience.rst

 Developer experience makes software development easier.
 This includes:

 - clear documentation on how to set up.
+- clear documentation on manual steps and links to non-obvious solutions
 - support for debug-mode to help introspection.
-- automated testing
+- automated testing.
-- well designed code, which is a huge topic but at least have:
+- well designed code, which covers a lot but at least have:
     - functions do what they say they do
     - comments in complicated function
-- clear documentation on manual steps and links to non-obvious solutions

 I've found my personal projects suffer from having poor developer experience.
 Any time I've had to fix a bug or move a service to another server, I experience `a lot of frustration <https://comics.jnduli.co.ke/pub/looking-at-something-i-set-up-some-years-back/>`_.

-I wanted to change the UI of my pomodoro script to include colors, some way of marking tasks as done or cancelled and better messaging.
+For example, I wanted to change the UI of my pomodoro script to include colors, some way of marking tasks as done or cancelled and better messaging.
 I spent too much time figuring out how the original script worked and when I made the changes, the output broke.
 It took me a long time to clean this up, but it still was a mish-mash of fixes and I'm not confident the next improvement have a better experience.
 The biggest problem was that I didn't have any sort of automated tests that would tell me early on that I'd broken something, and I instead had to run the tool for this (It doesn't help that this was in bash).

+I set up my first server without documentation, which means I don't know what is installed there, what's required and what's was an optional experiment.
+It's running fine but it's frustrating to migrate away from this to something more structured.

 ..
 TODO: add other examples